-APG is addressing the problem by developing intelligent assistance systems for power grid operation, similar to the ABS technology developed for modern cars.
+APG is addressing the problem by developing intelligent assistance systems for power grid operation, similar to the anti-lock braking system technology developed for modern cars.
 Fast-reacting and intelligently controlled battery storage systems are becoming increasingly important in this respect, as they can compensate for such frequency fluctuations almost in real time.

-Just as anti-lock braking systems are used in cars as a kind of active safety system, battery storage systems utilise intelligent algorithms for the purpose of identifying – within just milliseconds – any fluctuations in frequency that existing technical mechanisms are unable to offset and then stabilising the grid.
+Just as ABS are used in cars as a kind of active safety system, battery storage systems utilise intelligent algorithms for the purpose of identifying and offsetting any fluctations in frequency within milliseconds.
 The only project of its kind in Europe, “ABS for the power grid” aims to create the basis for technologically neutral solutions.
 At the end of the project, a technically neutral assessment of the research findings will be made and the findings will be scaled up for use in European electricity networks.

 Austria's electricity grid - batteries for better grid stability